 The objective of the Admission-to-Candidacy examination is to affirm that the student has attained the breadth of knowledge commensurate with the high standards of the Degree of Doctor of Philosophy; and that the student is ready to undertake full-time thesis research.

 Pharmacology PhD students MUST take the Admission-to-Candidacy Exam (ACE) by March 31st of their second year.
 The ACE Examining Committee consists of five individuals: a chairperson, three other faculty, and one additional examiner to be selected by the student and approved by the Program Director.
 At least two faculty members must be faculty in the Pharmacology PhD Program.
-All examiners must be faculty members in the Weill Graduate School of Biomedical Sciences.
+All examiners must be faculty members in the Weill Graduate School of Medical Sciences.

-The student is required to follow the rules complete the following form and deliver it to the Graduate Program Coordinator (who will deliver it to the Graduate School office) at least two weeks prior to the due date of the written portion of the exam (and at least four weeks prior to the date of the oral portion of the exam).
+The student is required to follow the rules, and complete the following form and deliver it to the Graduate Program Coordinator (who will deliver it to the Graduate School office) at least two weeks prior to the due date of the written portion of the exam (and at least four weeks prior to the date of the oral portion of the exam).

 Some important points about the ACE exam:

 A. FORMAT OF THE WRITTEN PROPOSAL: The format should follow the NIH F31 format exactly.

 B. The student's thesis advisor should not read the ACE proposal until just before the exam, when other ACE Committee members have the proposal as well; should not share any grants or other types of proposals on the ACE topic with the student prior to the ACE exam; and should not answer any questions for the student or defend the student's answers during the oral exam.

 C. The ACE proposal must be the student's own writing.
 The definition of plagiarism is:

 - to steal and pass off the ideas or words of another as one's own